DDMAL/ddmal.github.io/README.md

 This is the repository for the new DDMAL website distributed via GitHub Pages.
 It is a static website that has been modified to run without a CMS.
 The entirety of the site is stored in this repository, blog contents included.
 The formatting was adapted from the Lanyon theme, developed by Mark Otto.

-To view the old version using Forestry CMS, consult the 'old-forestry-version' branch.
+To view the old version using Forestry CMS, consult the 'old-forestry-website' branch.

 ## Contents